t0nghe/Lysekil/_source/210202 filename.md

-title: Sample Post One
+title: Sample Post With Long Summary
-tags: tag1, tag3
+tags: tag1, tag2
-slug: post_one
+slug: sample_post2
+summary: >
-summary: This is a sample post that shows how markdown is converted to HTML and how the generated site looks like.
+  This sample post shows you how to use multiple tags.
+  And how to write longer summaries and footnotes.

 How are you my friend?
-I'd like to show you some JavaScript.
+I'd like to show you some JavaScript[^1].

+[^1]: Can you believe the invention of JavaScript has nothing to do with the written language of Java the island?

 ```javascript
 var name = {hello: 'world'};